TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 In your terminal, type `ls` and verify you can see `Gemfile` in the output.
 If you don't navigate to the directory you have created in Steps 4.2 and 4.3.

 Then we will use `gedit`, a plain text editor, to modify our `Gemfile`.
 Run `gedit Gemfile` in the terminal.
+If you are on MacOS, you can just type `open Gemfile` and MacOS will open the file with the default program.

 Delete the line that says: